webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Running-the-Cypher-system.md

 5.
 6. This is how everything in the game works, whether it’s climbing a wall, sweet-talking a guard, or fighting a bioengineered horror.
 7.
 8. Perhaps most important, the system gives GMs the freedom to focus entirely on the flow of the game.
-The GM doesn’t use dice to determine what happens (unless you want to)—the players do.
+The GM doesn’t use dice to determine what happens (unless you want to) the players do.
 There aren’t a lot of different rules for different actions, so there is little to remember and very little to reference.
 The difficulty can be used as a narrative tool, with the challenges always meeting the expected logic of the game.
 All the GM’s mental space can be devoted to guiding the story.
 ## GM Intrusion
 GM intrusion is the main mechanic that the GM uses to inject drama and additional excitement into the game.
 It’s also a handy tool for resolving issues that affect the PCs but do not involve them.
 GM intrusion is a way to facilitate what goes on in the world outside the characters.
 Can the minotaur track the PCs’ movements through the maze?
 Will the fraying rope hold?